How College Students Can Use Literary Devices to Improve their Essay Writing

 No one likes boring essays.
 You need to constantly innovate and think of new, creative ways to add life to your writing.
 Whether you want to add humor, drama or just pace your writing - the use of the right devices can do this for you.

-10 Different Types of Literary Devices you can Use in your Essays
+10 Types of Literary Devices You Can Use in Your Essay

-There is a laundry list of literary devices but let’s look at the top 10 ones you should know about.
+There is a laundry list of literary devices but let’s look at the best literary devices ones you should know about:

 One of the most common literary devices, metaphors are used across essays, books, songs, poems and speeches.
 They are used to compare two completely unrelated objects.
 The idea is to provide a stronger description such that the reader interprets it better.

 Eg.: All the world’s a stage, and all the men and women merely players.